 One of the largest butterfly houses on the East Coast, Magic Wings Butterfly House features a 35-foot tall glass conservatory where guests of all ages can enjoy a total immersion experience surrounded by hundreds of tropical butterflies in a lush rainforest environment.
-One of the Museum’s most popular exhibits, Magic Wings is also home to the Bayer Insectarium, featuring a rare assortment of exotic insects and invertebrates from around the globe.
+One of the Museum’s most popular exhibits, Magic Wings is also home to the Insectarium, featuring a rare assortment of exotic insects and invertebrates from around the globe.

 Committed to conservation